phdata/pulse/docs/building.md

 ```

-Output will be in the `dist/` folder.
+Output will be in the `dist6/` or `dist5` folder depending on which CDH version you built for.